 There you go.
 Me with new makeup.

 Lastly, my hair…even though it’s slightly shorter than the usual two feet at the moment…I’m always struggling with the classic just-stuck-my-finger-in-the-electric-socket look caused by the hard Oxfordshire water, which Robert affectionately calls the “Darth Vader’s helmet” look.
+So, I decided to try hair extension and I am planning to start with The Lauren Ashtyn Collection.

 Despite miracle promises, texturizing sprays, anti-ageing shampoos and conditioners (what is that anyway?), or even dry shampoos (which are a gross powdery white and cause terrible static), nothing beats the Frizz Ease.